-According to my article I mentioned above, we can assume printing costs per piece of print material of $0.55.
+According to my article above, we can assume printing costs per piece of print material of $0.55.
 For 100 doors, this would mean $55.

 And lastly, what about the costs of gas?

-The total costs of knocking on 100 doors can therefore be estimated at $250 (value of your time) plus $55 print materials plus $8.10 gas costs per day, which equals $313.
+Therefore, the total costs of knocking on 100 doors can be estimated at $250 (value of your time) plus $55 print materials plus $16.20 gas costs per day, which equals $321.

-With a response rate or lead conversion rate of 20%, you can get 20 leads, which in turn represents a cost per acquisition (CPA) of $15.65.
+With a response rate or lead conversion rate of 20%, you can get 20 leads, representing a cost per acquisition (CPA) of $16.06.

-So, traditional marketing/prospecting and sales methods still have their merits, but unfortunately, the downside is scalability.
+So, traditional marketing/prospecting and sales methods still have their raison d’être, but unfortunately, the downside is scalability.

 And you will have a higher effort to scale this compared to better scalable marketing and prospecting methods.

-Testing is also something almost impossible to do with door knocking, since so many different variables are involved.
+Testing is also almost impossible with door-knocking since so many different variables are involved.

-Potential variables to test would be how you dress, the questions you ask and overall how you sell, specifically targeted vs not specifically targeted neighborhoods, and more.
+Potential variables to test would be how you dress, the questions you ask, how you sell, specifically targeted vs. not specifically targeted neighborhoods, and more.

-But since door knocking is actually a combination of marketing and sales, it’s generally a challenge to test.
+But since door-knocking combines marketing and sales, it’s generally challenging to test.

-The same challenge with regards to testing exists in any sales situation.
+The same challenge about testing exists in any sales situation.

 Is Real Estate Door Knocking Considered Soliciting?

-The next thing you may ask yourself is whether (real estate) door knocking is considered soliciting.
+Next, you may ask yourself whether (real estate) door knocking is considered soliciting.